oelizondo/gitwrap-rb/README.md

 user.location
 ```

-Each class (Users, Repos and Orgs) has their unique attributes
+Each class (Users, Repos and Orgs) has their unique attributes.

-User has:
+Users have:

 ```
 user.name